 You may be signing contracts for the best travel nursing jobs and still have housing available to you only a few days before work begins.
 By utilizing the tax-free housing allowance, you can secure your space for a week or more leading up to your next assignment.
 You’ll feel less stressed after taking extra time to explore your latest destination, and you’ll be more at ease when stepping into your role at your latest facility.

-Housing allowances from travel nursing jobs (and allied health jobs) are tax-free, meaning you will already be banking more than if the agency used these funds on your behalf.
+Housing allowances from travel nursing jobs (and allied health jobs) give you more freedom, meaning you can get more bang for your buck than if the agency used these funds on your behalf.

 - 1.)
-Live Inexpensively: If you’re planning on spending most of your time at work and out of the house exploring, you can easily find somewhere in a lower budget range to lay your head at night and bank the rest of the allowance for your adventures.
+Live Minimally: If you’re planning on spending most of your time at work and out of the house exploring, you can easily find somewhere in a lower budget range to lay your head at night.
+While the distance of your housing to the facility may increase, so will your options.
+Minimalism in your housing means maximum adventures!

 - 2.)
 Travel in Twos: Another alternative is to travel with another RN, LPN, PT, OT, or SLP.
-You can find a place to live together and both take the tax-free allowance and bank the leftover funds or have one person take agency housing and the other receive the reimbursement to split.
+You can find a place to live together, saving your wallet from half of the utilities, furniture, and food.
+Having a roommate also means you can divvy up cooking and cleaning responsibilities and share adventures in pairs instead of solo.

 - 3.)
 Invest in Furniture: If you’re a seasoned travel nurse or therapist, it may be time to invest in your own furnishings.
 Finding a fully-furnished apartment, as opposed to accommodations without furnishings can significantly increase cost.
 If you’re looking to save, start gathering items that will travel well from secondhand shops and create your own fully-furnished surroundings, wherever your travel jobs take you!